JanssenProject/jans/docs/janssen-server/auth-server/uma-features/rpt-endpoint.md

 The RPT endpoint is part of the Janssen Server UMA 2.0 implementation.
 It is used to exchange a permission ticket obtained from a protected resource for a Requesting Party Token (RPT), or to update an existing RPT with additional permissions.

-The endpoint follows the UMA 2.0 Grant for OAuth 2.0 specification.
+The endpoint follows the [UMA 2.0 Grant for OAuth 2.0 Authorization](https://docs.kantarainitiative.org/uma/wg/rec-oauth-uma-grant-2.0.html) specification.
 Requests typically include:

 - A permission ticket issued by the resource server.
 - Client authentication, according to the registered client configuration.